anissharip/web-1/readme.txt

 start the server of the application. use command "npm start" to start the server

 4.run the application in browser
-Open the browser and type "http://localhost:3000" in the address bar in the browser and there will show the index page of the application, and users can use functions in the web.
+Open the browser and type the starting URL-http://localhost:3000 in the address bar in the browser and there will show the index page of the application, and users can use functionality in the web.

-Testing the application:
+Access functionality the application:

+there are two ways of accessing all the functionality of the application

+1.Using browser
+After running server of the application by "npm start" command in terminal,open browser and type "localhost:3000" which is the starting URL into the address bar. the browser will show the index page of our application.
+In the page, users can use GUI to access all functionalities which include add,edit,delete question, answers and comments.

-Using curl commands:
+2.Using curl commands:
 After running server of the application by "npm start" command in terminal, open another terminal and test the application by follow curl commands:

 Testing head: